cytoscape/py4cytoscape/doc/concepts.rst

 This workflow can run on any Notebook server and Cytoscape workstation without knowledge of or risk to the workstation's file system.
-Various Python-based libraries can process the .png after it is copied to the Notebook's file system.
+Various Python-based libraries can process the .png after it is copied back to the Notebook's file system.

 When calling sandbox functions, if you don't specify the name of a sandbox, the operation is performed on the "current sandbox", which is the ``default_sandbox`` folder or whatever sandbox you